Mental Health

 UH Resident Assistants

-Resident Assistants are students just like you.
+If you're living in on-campus accommodation, UH Resident Assistants are students just like you who can offer around-the-clock peer support.
 They’re here to ensure you can access support out of hours and have been given additional training and responsibility to ensure you always feel supported.
 This support service is available 24 hours a day and 365 days a year, including Christmas and Bank Holidays.
 This means that outside our office hours you're able to access support.
 You can phone the Resident Assistants on 01707 281010.
-A member of staff will be with you as soon as possible

 On-Campus Training for Students